I’ve been using this management checklist for my WordPress clients for more than 10 years, with various additions, changes and improvements.

 5. Automated/manual updates routine

-I used to use WPRemote (a great and fast tool), but I have since moved to Jetpack and it’s management feature.
+I used to use WPRemote (a great and fast tool), but I have since moved to Jetpack and its management feature.
 If you use Jetpack, why use a different plugin?
-There are more services that provide the same services such as ManageWP or InfiniteWP.
+There are more services that provide the same services, such as ManageWP or InfiniteWP.

 With the recent WordPress changes (auto-update in 5.4), we might not need these management tools.
 I am now using a custom solution I’ve coded to get the current snapshot of a site and trigger an update.

 If you’re not familiar with WordPress, you should allow all automated core updates.
-There are three types of core updates – major, minor and security.
+There are three types of core updates — major, minor, and security.
 Security updates are, most of the time, automated.
 Minor updates are automated and allowed by default.
 Major updates are manual only.

 If you’re familiar with how WordPress works, you should update it manually and wait for a couple of days after each update announcement.
 Sometimes, another update will follow pretty soon to patch things up or to revert certain changes.